 Describing observations on graphs with data tips

 Used alone or together, these tools help you to perceive trends, noise, and relationships in data sets, and understand aspects of the phenomena you model.
-Ways to use them are presented in the following sections.
-To learn more, you can also view a video tutorialvideo tutorial that describes these and related features.

 Finding patterns in numbers is a mathematical and an intuitive undertaking.
 When people collect data to analyze, they often want to see how models, variables, and constants explain hypotheses.
 Sometimes they see patterns by scanning tables or sets of statistics, other times by contemplating graphical representations of models and data.
 An analyst's powers of pattern recognition can lead to insights into data's distribution, outliers, curvilinearity, associations between variables, goodness-of-fit to models, and more.
 Computers amplify those powers greatly.

 Graphically exploring digital data interactively generally requires:

 Data displays for charts, graphs, and maps